 Pre-pregnancy planning essential for women with diabetes

-Diabetes Ireland hosted an information evening for all women living with diabetes of childbearing age and their partners in the Crowne Plaza Hotel, Santry on Thursday 20 September at 7.15pm.
+Diabetes Ireland hosted an information evening for all women living with diabetes of childbearing age and their partners in the Crowne Plaza Hotel, Santry on Thursday 20 September 2018.

 Pregnancy is typically a joyous event but for a woman with Diabetes, if a pregnancy is unplanned it can pose increased risks to both mother and baby.
 Having optimum diabetes control in the early stages of pregnancy is particularly crucial as it is in the first few weeks of pregnancy that the baby’s vital organs develop.
 At this stage of pregnancy, a woman may not even know she is pregnant and therefore will not be taking any steps to reduce the health risks to herself and the baby.